 If I find myself representing my personal interests before my community’s interests, I will publicly disclose the differences and recuse myself from voting on such matters.

-I will commit to good faith efforts to resolve any grievances that come before the board as specified in the bylaws.
+I will commit to good faith efforts to resolve any grievances that come before the Board as specified in the bylaws.

-I owe it to my fellow board members, the public, and the decision- makers who we are trying to influence to make the best effort to understand the issues before me.
+I owe it to my fellow Board members, the public, and the decision- makers who we are trying to influence to make the best effort to understand the issues before me.
 I will “do my homework.”

 Meetings: Code of Ethics